Krampus (film): Plot

-Later that night, a severe blizzard engulfs the town, causing a power outage.
-When Beth ventures out to check on her boyfriend, a large, horned creature chases her.
-She hides beneath a delivery truck, but the creature leaves a jack-in-the-box, which attacks her, and gives the impression she is killed.

-When Beth does not return home within the hour deadline her mom set, Tom and Howard leave to search for her.
-They find her boyfriend's house in ruins with the chimney split open and large goat-like hoof prints in the house.
-Outside, they are attacked by an unseen monster hidden in the snow.
-Tom saves Howard from it by shooting it with Howard's gun.
-They return home, board up the windows and everybody tries to sleep, except Howard who stands guard.
+The next day, Beth ventures out to check on her boyfriend.
+A large, horned creature chases her.
+She hides beneath a delivery truck, but the creature leaves a jack-in-the-box, which seemingly comes to life and attacks her.
+When Beth does not return home, Tom and Howard search for her.
+They find her boyfriend's house in ruins.
+Tom narrowly saves Howard from an unseen monster in the snow.
+They return home and board up the windows.